j-alexander/j-alexander.github.io/_posts/2017-01-04-rdkafka-native-dependencies.md

 3. You are missing the _Visual C++ Redistributable_ package.
 64-bit RdKafka 0.9.1 requires [Microsoft Visual C++ 2013 Redistributable (x64) - 12.0.30501](https://www.microsoft.com/en-us/download/details.aspx?id=40784)

    This is problematic because many development workstations include this dependency as part of Visual Studio.
-The problem appears during deployment to production.
+The problem only appears during deployment to production.

 ### Docker for Windows